solomonmulatu/NextJs-Boilerplate-For-Enterprise/README.md

-NextJs Boilerplate For Enterprise is a starter kit for building scalable and high-performance web applications using Next.js, TypeScript, Tailwind CSS,
+NextJs Boilerplate For Enterprise is a starter kit for building scalable and high-performance web applications using Next.js, TypeScript and  Tailwind CSS.
 ## Table of Contents

 1. [What is Next.js?](#what-is-nextjs)